Printing Books with Amazon’s Kindle Direct Publishing

 Print books published with KDP are available only on Amazon, but KDP offers (for free) an Expanded Distribution (ED) option.
 The only advantage of using ED is that the book will be available on the Barnes & Noble website.
 The disadvantage is that you will need an Amazon ISBN (see above about ISBNs), if that matters to you.
 The book must also be one of several standard sizes.

-Expanded Distribution will also get the book listed in the Ingram and in the Baker & Taylor (B&T) databases.
-Ingram and B&T are major wholesalers-distributors for print books, the ones most book stores and libraries order from.
+Expanded Distribution will also get the book listed in the Ingram database.
+Ingram is a major wholesaler-distributor for print books, the one most book stores and libraries order from.
 But, since you MUST use an Amazon ISBN for Expanded Distribution, that makes your book unattractive to libraries and book stores, since Amazon is the publisher.
 (See my article on IngramSpark.)

 Also, Expanded Distribution selling terms for Ingram and B&T are not up to industry standards.
 Stores are used to buying at 50-55% discount so they can make some profit re-selling, and ED only gives them a 25% discount.
 ED also does not allow for returns of unsold stock, which book stores are accustomed to doing with books that do not sell well.
 Hence, for several reasons book stores will not willingly order via Expanded Distribution.
 Libraries are generally fine with ordering from Amazon via ED but will order from the main Amazon website if necessary.
 Author royalties are less (40% of list vs 60%) if books are bought through Expanded Distribution channels.